scottyallen/esp8266ft/README.md

 TODOS:

+* code should progress to demo mode even without making a wifi connection. timeout?
 * Enhance serial outputs..
 * Add a improved reset.
 * Add sanity check (does it tell you its working when it is disconnected from the lightstrip?
 When its disconnected from the serial?)